cmk323/cmk323/README.md

 - 🌸 Hi!
 I’m Mae.
 - 🌸 I’m a biochemist by training interested in computational structural biology.
 My research area of interest is machine learning applications for computer-aided drug discovery.
-- 🌸 I’m currently learning Python for use in analyzing biochemical data.
+- 🌸 I’m currently learning Python for use in biochemical data analytics.
+I am seeking to expand my data science knowledge and imrpove my programming ability.
 - 🌸 I’m looking to collaborate on bioinformatics and computational biology projects.
 I especially enjoy working with those from more computational backgrounds that compliment my experimental wet lab background.
 - 🌸 You can reach me at cmkingsbury323@gmail.com.